laudiacay/laudiacay.github.io/_posts/2023-04-17-trustless-CDN.md

 ---
 layout: post
 title: Trustless CDN Design
+collection: posts
-tags: [talks, research, decentralized storage]
+tags: [talks, research, decentralized-storage]
 ---

 I gave a talk about good design and game theory for a trustless CDN at the HTTP Gateways track of IPFS Thing in Brussels, Belgium.